 In a short period of time, Target Ovarian Cancer has developed a reputation as a funder of high quality research.
-We have already committed over £850,000 to seven outstanding projects, selected through open competition.
+We have already committed over £1.25 million to nine outstanding projects, selected through open competition.

 In recent years there has been a worrying decline in the UK’s spend on ovarian cancer research and this needs to be reversed.
 Public spend on ovarian cancer research has decreased by 34 per cent in five years, from £12.9m in 2011 to £8.5m in 20161.
 Therefore, there is an urgent need for Target Ovarian Cancer to boost substantially the amount it spends on research.

 This strategy highlights the areas of research that are vital to improve outcomes for patients.
 In seeking the greatest benefit from the limited resources available to Target Ovarian Cancer, our main priority will be to develop new treatments.
 However, we will work in partnership with other organisations to advance research into all priority areas.